Bermuda: Offshore Investment

-The Bermuda Stock Exchange (BSX) is a Recognized Investment Exchange under the Investment Business Act 2003, and operates as a Self Regulatory Organization subject to regulation by the Bermuda Monetary Authority.
-The BMA is a full member of IOSCO.
+BSX is a recognized investment exchange under the Investment Business Act 2003, and operates as a self-regulatory organization subject to regulation by the Bermuda Monetary Authority (BMA).
+The BMA is a full member of the International Organization of Securities Commissions (IOSCO).
 The BSX was the first offshore exchange (in 1996) to receive Designated Status from the US SEC.
 The BSX has issued regulations for Trading Membership, Domestic and International Listing.

 The government explained that the new laws were put in place following reviews of the financial services sector conducted by the International Monetary Fund (IMF) and the UK government.

-In August, 2005, BSX was granted Designated Investment Exchange (DIE) status by the UK Financial Services Authority (FSA).
-Designation as a Recognised Stock Exchange by HM Revenue & Customs (HMRC) was also awarded in December 2007.
-This will give any Eurobond listed on the BSX the same exemption from withholding on interest payments that currently exists at EU exchanges.
+In August 2005, BSX was granted designated investment exchange (DIE) status by the UK Financial Services Authority (FSA).
+Designation as a recognised stock exchange by HM Revenue & Customs (HMRC) was also awarded in December 2007.
+This gives any Eurobond listed on the BSX the same exemption from withholding on interest payments that currently exists at EU exchanges.

 It emerged in January 2007 that business on the Bermuda Stock Exchange had been given a considerable boost in 2006 after official recognition was granted by onshore authorities.

 In the second half of 2005, the BSX was granted both approved stock exchange status by the Australian tax authority, in addition to the aforementioned designation by the UK’s Financial Services Authority.